 - 1. Rental Multifamily with total of 10 units or fewer are exempt. - 2.
-For Sale Multifamily (Condominiums) with total of 6 units or fewer are exempt. - Rental projects that convert to condominiums within 10 years of completion of construction would be subject to the fee differential as a condition of conversion.
+For Sale Multifamily (Condominiums) with total of 6 units or fewer are exempt. - 3.
+Rental projects that convert to condominiums within 10 years of completion of construction would be subject to the fee differential as a condition of conversion.
+The fee differential shall be based on the fee structure in place at the time of conversion to condominiums, minus the fees originally submitted at the time of construction.

 In-Lieu Option: Developers would have an "in-lieu" option where the developer could choose to provide an affordable unit or units on site in lieu of submitting the impact fee.
 Whether a developer would choose an on-site option would depend on a number of factors such as the amount of the impact fee, the size of the development, the comparable cost of underwriting the affordable units for the designated time period and affordability level, and whether the ownership of the development is expected to be retained or sold at completion of construction.
-For example, a developer building apartments that they intend to own and manage for an extended time frame may have a different perspective and make a different choice than a developer building condominiums to be sold with completion of construction.
+For example, a developer building apartments that it intends to own and manage for an extended time frame may have a different perspective and make a different choice than a developer building condominiums to be sold at completion of construction.